 After more searching we discovered we had to take a funicular train, followed by a tram to Sultanahmet.
 This process involved exiting and re-entering the transport system, which necessitated purchasing 2 more plastic jetons.
 We also needed to board a tram that was going in the right direction for us (this isn’t indicated).

 When we finally got off the tram in Sultanahmet it was 7:30 pm: 5 hours since we landed at the airport.

 But our quest was not yet over: We still had to find our hotel.

-I had an offline Google map to try to locate our hotel, but in the centre of Istanbul it was next to useless.
+I had an offline Google map to try to locate our hotel, but in the center of Istanbul it was next to useless.

 We wandered aimlessly for another hour with our packs on our backs until through a painful process of asking locals and checking the map we finally found our destination – a small hotel in the backstreets of Sultanahmet called the Angels Home Hotel.

 At least we wouldn’t have far to walk to start our sightseeing tour the following day…

 If you enjoyed Istanbul Airport-City Transfer check out our Short Breaks & City Stops.
 You may also like: